PeterGemmell/Blockchain_voting_app/README.md

 #### How It Works
 The voter would open the page to a list of candidates displayed in the pairing of President / Vice President for which they select one pair.
-A cryptocurrency wallet, MetaMask in this exmaple, opens to diplay relevant fees, for which the voter then confirms.
+A cryptocurrency wallet, MetaMask in this example, opens to display relevant fees, for which the voter then confirms.
 Perhaps in a larger scale, these are preloaded by the government in which the voter interacts with a screen at a polling station.
 Next the screen refreshes, displaying your vote next to the selected candidate with the option to vote now hidden to avoid any double voting.